 “Thanks to these fine writers, my Connecticut basement now seems creepier than ever …” — Chris Wolak, Wildmoo Books

-“This collection brings with it all the trappings of the season, from pumpkins and spooky decorations to that chill coursing over your skin in the night, and the lingering sense that death has come to claim many things, possibly the reader as well.” — Michelle Garza, This is Horror
+“This collection brings with it … the lingering sense that death has come to claim many things, possibly the reader as well.” — Michelle Garza, This is Horror

-“… it’s certainly no secret that the ever-changing seasons, the rustic charm, and the sprawling, dynamic landscapes that the Nutmeg State offers serve as a wonderful influence and backdrop for writers of dark fiction.
-There seems to be a link … between Connecticut’s aesthetics and its writers–a very specific link, which is evident in their willingness to be bold, distincntive, peculiar, and above all, versatile … Connecticut authors, you scare the hell out of me, but I grow to love you–more and more, with every creepy tale.” — From the Foreword by Rob Watts, author of Americana and The Crooked Road Through Cedar Grove
+“… bold, distinctive, peculiar, and above all, versatile … Connecticut authors, you scare the hell out of me, but I grow to love you–more and more, with every creepy tale.” — Rob Watts, author of Americana and The Crooked Road Through Cedar Grove.

-Crandall was proud to join the Chicken Soup family.
-In her story “These Things Take Time,” she relates the long road she and her stepson Anthony walked–together and apart–to reach a point of understanding, love, and respect for one another.
+In “These Things Take Time,” her debut with the CHICKEN SOUP family, Crandall relates the long road she and her stepson Anthony walked–together and apart–to reach a point of mutual understanding, love, and respect.